GeneralBots/botbook/src/09-tools/mcp-format.md

 # MCP Format

-Model Context Protocol (MCP) is a standardized format for defining tools that language models can discover and invoke.
-BotServer generates MCP-compatible tool definitions from BASIC scripts.
+Model Context Protocol (MCP) is a standardized format for defining tools that language models can discover and invoke. botserver generates MCP-compatible tool definitions from BASIC scripts.

 ## Overview